metaconsciousgroup/lab-website/content/authors/admin/_index.md

 - Principal Investigator
 ---

-I am an Assistant Professor at MIT in the Department of Brain and Cognitive Sciences, with shared appointment in the Department of Electrical Engineering and Computer Science.
+I am an Silverman (1968) Family Career Development Assistant Professor at MIT in the Department of Brain and Cognitive Sciences, with shared appointment in the Department of Electrical Engineering and Computer Science.

- I like to build functional
- models of brains.
+I like to build functional models of brains.

 My name in Chinese is 杨光宇.